ClubNix/Votix/README.md

 ## Features

-- **RSA-encrypted ballots** — votes are encrypted client-side with a 2 048-bit public key; the private key is downloaded and deleted from the server immediately after generation
+- **RSA-encrypted ballots** — votes are encrypted with a 2 048-bit public key; the private key is downloaded and deleted from the server immediately after generation
 - **Unique voting links** — each voter receives a personal UUID-based URL and a 4-digit secret code
 - **Time-gated voting window** — configurable start/end timestamps enforced on every vote request
 - **Email workflows** — send invitations, voting links, and reminders in bulk via SMTP (background threads, rate-limited)
 - **Email domain whitelist** — restrict registration to specific organisational domains
 - **Candidate management** — add, edit, and delete candidates with optional logo upload (auto-converted to WebP)
-- **CSV voter import** — bulk-import voters from a spreadsheet
+- **CSV voter import** — bulk-import voters from a spreadsheet, including building assignment
+- **Building management** — define buildings with a custom Bootstrap icon and colour; homepage participation stats are split per building; voters not assigned to any building appear in a separate card
+- **Google Workspace integration** — connect a Google Workspace account to enable email auto-complete when registering voters individually
 - **Role-based access** — `admin` and `technician` roles with separate permission levels
 - **Deliberation UI** — upload the encrypted private key at deliberation time to decrypt and tally votes in the browser
 - **CLI tools** — batch email sending, voter import, user creation, and reset from the command line